What Size of Hook for Bass?

 - The Ultimate Guide to Understanding Fishing Hooks

 Since bass is quite a large fish, anglers prefer to use larger 3/0 to 5/0 hooks.
-However, as it is with any fish, bass hook sizes don’t follow any hard rules – you can choose fishing hook sizes based on your preferences and fishing technique.
+However, as with any fish, bass hook sizes don’t follow any complex rules – you can choose fishing hook sizes based on your preferences and fishing technique.

 While the choice of a fishing hook size is somewhat a matter of preference, there are a few things that you will need to keep in mind regardless of your fishing technique.
-Those things are the size & species of bass and the size of the bait/lure you are using.
+Those things are the size & species of bass and the size of the bait/lure you use.

 Bass size & species

 Bigger fish require bigger hooks, and vice versa.
-With bass, you may need to size your hook up or down depending on which species you are angling for.
+Depending on the species you are angling for, you may need to size your hook up or down with bass.

-When it comes to species, you will have to somewhat alter your hook choice with smallmouth and largemouth bass.
-These bass species have smaller and larger mouths than other bass species respectively.
+Regarding species, you must alter your hook choice with smallmouth and largemouth bass.
+These bass species have smaller and larger mouths than others, respectively.
 When fishing for smallmouth or largemouth bass, you may need to go a size or two smaller or bigger than usual.

 Bait/lure size

 After the size of the bass comes the size of your bait or lure.
-Needless to say, the larger the lure, the larger your hook needs to be.
-The hook needs to be sized just right so that the hook tip is exposed just enough to be able to do its job.
+The larger the lure, the larger your hook needs to be.
+The hook needs to be sized just right to expose the hook tip just enough to do its job.
 This is important for hook concealment and bait presentation.

-If using live bait, you may want to avoid too large hooks since they may kill the bait too quickly.
-However, since live baits are relatively rarely used with bass, this isn’t that big of an issue.
+If using live bait, you may want to avoid hooks that are too large since they may kill the bait too quickly.
+However, since live baits are rarely used with bass, this isn’t that big of an issue.
 Artificial lures work just as well as live baits.

 Fishing Hook Sizes

-It’s also important to understand fish hook sizes.
-If you already know how to read hook sizes, then skip this section and move on to the hook styles commonly used with bass.
+It’s also essential to understand fish hook sizes.
+If you know how to read hook sizes, skip this section and move on to the hook styles commonly used with bass.

-Fishing hooks are sized by two scales – the normal scale and the aught scale.
-These are pretty different scales, and you should understand both to choose the right hook size.
+Fishing hooks are sized by the normal scale and the aught scale.
+These are pretty different scales; you should understand both to choose the right hook size.

 Normal scale

-On the normal scale, hook sizes go from 1 to usually 32.
-The thing that often confuses newbie anglers is that on the normal scale, the larger the size number, the smaller the hook is.
-What this means is that the size 1 hook is the largest hook on the normal scale, while size 32 is the smallest.
+On the standard scale, hook sizes go from 1 to usually 32.
+What often confuses newbie anglers is that on the normal scale, the larger the size number, the smaller the hook is.
+This means the size 1 hook is the largest on the standard scale, while size 32 is the smallest.

-With bass, you won’t really have to deal with hooks sized by the normal scale.
-Normal-scale fishing hooks are on the smaller side, and they aren’t sufficiently big for bass in most cases.
+You won’t have to deal with hooks sized by the standard scale with bass.
+In most cases, normal-scale fishing hooks are on the smaller side and aren’t sufficiently big for bass.

 Aught scale

-Aught scale hooks go larger than normal scale hooks.
+Aught scale hooks go larger than standard scale hooks.
 However, the sizing is very different in the aught scale.

 On the aught scale, fishing hook sizes are denoted with a number followed by /0.
-For example, 3/0 is a size on the aught scale.
-This size is pronounced “three-aught.”
+For example, 3/0 is a size on the aught scale, pronounced “three-aught.”

 Unlike the normal scale, the larger the number before /, the larger the hook is.
-Due to this, the aught scale is more intuitive, though it does make things a little confusing by using a different size notation.
+Due to this, the aught scale is more intuitive, though using a different size notation does make things a little confusing.

 On the aught scale, the smallest hook is 1/0, while the largest usually is 20/0.
-A size 1/0 hook is going to be slightly larger than a size 1 hook on the normal scale.
-This means that the aught scale is the continuation of the normal scale, but it counts the sizes the other way around.
+A size 1/0 hook will be slightly larger than a size 1 hook on the normal scale.
+This means that the aught scale is the continuation of the normal scale but counts the sizes the other way around.

 Fishing Hook Gauges